isangtao/rtxailab/README.md

   * AI Driven Physics (TBD)
   * AI World Rendering (TBD)
   * Isang Tao i.e. one-person dev team (TBD)
 * This application has been developed and tested on Ubuntu.
-It should work on Windows and Mac natively althought this has not been tested.
+It should work on Windows and Mac natively although these have not been tested.
 ## Setup:
 * Install CUDA
   * Ref: https://developer.nvidia.com/cuda-downloads